This page provides you with the keys to accessing the GRICAD clusters

 When you connect for the first time to the SSH gateways your client will ask you if you recognize the the key fingerprint and if you want to continue.
 The SSH key allows you to make sure you are connecting to the proper and are not the victim of a man in the middle attack.
 The SSH gateway key fingerprints are given below.
 If it corresponds to one of these values you may safely accept and continue.

-As you used the name access-gricad.univ-grenoble-alpes.fr, you may be connected to rotule or trinity.
+If you used the name access-gricad.univ-grenoble-alpes.fr, you may be connected to rotule or trinity.
 Then try to connect to a cluster’s head node:

 login-perseus@rotule:~$ ssh <ciment-cluster>